 These test-creating templates vary in complexity on the following parameters:

 - Higher-Order Thinking Questions

-A bilingual test-taking template is probably the only way that a Bilingual teacher will find enough test practice material in the non-English language.
+Note: Bilingual test-taking templates offer one way that a Bilingual teachers can find enough test practice material in non-English languages.)

-Whether the design of learning centers is physical (as it is in an elementary school classroom) or virtual (as it is in a secondary school classroom), the fact is that learning centers are both efficient and effective.
+Learning Centers (whether physical (as it is in an elementary school classroom) or virtual (as in a secondary school Learning Management System), offer efficient and effective instruction.
 Learning centers..

 - Change the modality from “teacher-talks, students-semi-listen”

 - Allow students to move around and decrease chair fatigue